 Some constraints were operating limits inherent to the resources in the portfolio.
 For example, generators cannot continually cycle back and forth between online and offline because of minimum run time and shutdown time of each combustion turbine.
-Therefore, the lowest cost unit may not have been dispatched if sufficient time for startup was not available.
-Or, surplus
+Therefore, the lowest cost unit may not have been dispatched if adequate time for startup was not available.
+Or, surplus energy could be sold below variable generation cost if SDG&E was long on energy and had no resources that could be cycled off.
+Some other common examples of LCD constraints include, but are not limited to, the following:

 - Exceptional Dispatch ("ED") is a form of dispatch the CAISO relies on to meet reliability requirements that cannot be resolved through market processes.
 The CAISO orders EDs to address local generation requirements, system capacity needs, transmission outages, software limitations and other operational issues.
 Because EDs are reliability-driven, they are outside the scope of LCD and likely to be uneconomic relative to market prices or other resources.
 All CAISO resources are obligated to comply with these dispatches. - Residual Unit Commitment ("RUC") is a market award for capacity, which the CAISO issues to ensure that sufficient capacity is committed to meet system load.
 Although RUC resulted from the market process, it is required to manage grid reliability and is outside the scope of LCD.
 SDG&E resources were obligated to be available to provide the RUC capacity if awarded, which required that they could be committed uneconomically relative to other resources. - Unit testing and maintenance, such as Relative Accuracy Test Audit ("RATA") tests and heat treats, require generators to run at pre-defined load points to achieve an objective.
 During these periods, generation is considered must-take and cannot be dispatched according to LCD economics. - Constrained pipeline operations may impact LCD.
 A generator may be constrained in its ability to provide real-time dispatch because of limited gas balancing rights on a pipeline.
-Another example of pipeline constraints was

-Operational Flow Orders ("OFOs") declared by Southern California Gas
+Another example of pipeline constraints was Operational Flow Orders ("OFOs") declared by Southern

-Company ("SoCalGas").
+California Gas Company ("SoCalGas").
 Under a high-inventory OFO, if a resource failed to consume 90% of the scheduled natural gas quantity, the pipeline assessed penalties.
 Therefore, resources were constrained from following real-time LCD economics to decrease generation.

-- b Use-limited resources are resources that are only available for a limited number of hours per period.
+- Use-limited resources are resources that are only available for a limited number of hours per period.
 To efficiently allocate dispatches on these units, SDG&E planned their use over a monthly or annual time horizon depending on the limit.
 For example, annual environmental restrictions limit the number of startups on certain combustion turbines.
-Other resources that were use-limited include Demand Response programs that can be triggered for limited hours each month. - CAISO market solutions look at 24-hour time horizons and to come up with the most economic "system" solution, individual resources may need to be awarded uneconomically.
-Therefore, LCD is achieved on a system basis as opposed to an individual unit by hour basis.
+Other resources that were use-limited include Demand Response programs that can be triggered for limited hours each month. - CAISO market solutions look at 24-hour time horizons and to come up with the most economic "system" solution, individual resources may need to be awarded uneconomically or may not be awarded even though a specific resource may appear to be economical with respect to its clearing prices to satisfy specific reliability requirements.
+Therefore, LCD is achieved on a system basis while satisfying unique transmission and reliability constraints as opposed to evaluating an individual unit on an hour by hour basis.